Why Did I Get Ghosted: The Honest Guide for Guys

 Why did I get ghosted?

-Because their interest or emotional readiness did not match yours.
-It is rarely about your value.
+Because their interest or emotional readiness didn’t match yours.
+It’s rarely about your value.

 One message is enough.
 Anything more feels like chasing someone who already showed you their effort level.